 Calouste Gulbenkian Foundation supports NGO sectors in Portugal and the UK, helping them to build capacity, skills and sustainability for long-term effectiveness.

 Read Valuing the Ocean: Summarising Our Approach for an introduction to this strand of work.
 This publication was developed based on extensive scoping research including a report commissioned from Forum for the Future entitled: ‘A systems programme for leveraging change on marine issues’ (December 2013).

 Gulbenkian Oceans Initiative (GOI)

-Our Valuing the Ocean strand of work is part of the wider Gulbenkian Oceans Initiative (GOI) launched by the Calouste Gulbenkian Foundation in Lisbon in 2013.
+Valuing the Ocean is aligned with the Gulbenkian Oceans Initiative (GOI), launched by the Calouste Gulbenkian Foundation in Lisbon in 2013.

 The GOI is concerned with the economic valuation of marine ecosystem services and centres on a specific pilot study in Portugal.
 It will also facilitate a range of initiatives to increase public understanding and promote policy action in Portugal and beyond.

 Our oceans need to be in better shape if they are to make enhanced and sustainable contributions to our wellbeing and economies, and for this we not only need to understand their real value, but to look at their protection and restoration not only as a cost but as an investment.